 The Australian Diabetes Educators Association (ADEA) established the Mentoring Program for its members in 2008.
 The aim of the Mentoring Program is to support members who are striving to achieve recognition as an ADEA Credentialled Diabetes Educator (CDE), to support CDEs who are transitioning to a new role in diabetes education and to offer a mechanism for professional development of leadership skills for existing CDEs.

 The ADEA Mentoring Program was evaluated in 2015.
-Click here for a summary of the findings and recommendations which will be implemented in 2016.
+Click here for a summary of the findings and recommendations which were implemented in 2016.

 An ADEA mentoring partnership for the initial credentialling program is a formal professional relationship between a CDE (mentor) and a diabetes educator (mentee) to promote learning and development and to assist the diabetes educator through the credentialling process.
-The mentoring partnership must be active for a minimum of six months.
+The mentoring partnership must be active for a minimum of six months and log at least 6 hours of mentoring time.

 The mentoring partnership is a reciprocal relationship between both parties, with each partner bringing knowledge and skills that can be utilised to enhance the CDE role.